 Please keep in mind that tutors do not proofread or edit writers' drafts.
 If you would like your students to have their drafts professionally edited, you may suggest they contact Jay Patel, the English Department's Graduate Coordinator (firstname.lastname@example.org), who can circulate requests for freelance editing among the English graduate students.

 Consider inviting a tutor to your class to tell your students about the Writing Center!
 For faculty who would like to introduce their students to the Writing Center’s services, we offer Roadshows, brief 5-minute classroom presentations delivered by one of our tutors.
+If your course meets synchronously, we can schedule a tutor to join your class meeting to tell students about the Writing Center, or you can link students to one of the video roadshows on our In-Class Workshops page.

 We also invite you to include this blurb, or one with similar language, on your syllabus: